AnimaApp/docs/src/v3/prototype/interaction-animation-intro.md

 ![Interaction and Animation Interface](http://f.cl.ly/items/0E1W1Q1G013s3V1c0Q05/Interactions%20Animations%20UI3x.png)

-## Layers
+## States & Layers

-* When entering Timeline, each layer in the Sketch group or artboard will convert into an image
+* When entering the Intereaction/Animation editor, each layer in the Sketch group or artboard will convert into an image
 * The format of the image can be PNG, JPG or SVG, as selected in Sketch's Exportable panel (or PNG by default)
 * Layers can be moved around, resized, rotated, hidden or shown, in each **State**(except the **Initial State**).